Ashley Iaconetti and Jared Haibon Get Engaged on Bachelor in Paradise

 Bachelor Nation suspected an engagement could be in their near future when the two talked about their relationships on their fellow stars' podcasts.

-"He is my person," Iaconetti told Bachelor alum Ben Higgins during iHeartRadio's The Ben and Ashley I Almost Famous Podcast on Tuesday.
+"He is my person," Iaconetti told Bachelor alum Ben Higgins during iHeartRadio's The Ben and Ashley I Almost Famous Podcast.
 "He is my soul mate."

 Haibon also told E!
 News it felt good to know he'll "never go on a first date again."